 In fact, eagle watching is such a huge draw for residents and tourists alike, many communities around the state sponsor January Eagle Days events.
 Pick a date and/or region, and let the sight of our national symbol flying free make your heart soar.

 Jan.
-12: Stockton Lake's eagle census averages approximately 75 birds over the past years.
+12: Stockton Lake's eagle census has averaged approximately 75 birds in recent years.
 Join the U.S. Army Corps of Engineers for Eagle Day lake tours that offer a view not seen from the roadway or campground.
 Register with the Corps by Jan.
 11. Hours: 8 a.m.-10 a.m.

 Jan.
-12: Warsaw, at the Truman Visitors Center on Harry S. Truman Lake, will feature live eagle programs presented by Dickerson Park Zoo, local band Late Arrivals playing acoustic renditions of Eagles hits (and other songs), children's activity center and more.
-Hours: 8:30 a.m.-4 p.m.
+11: Warsaw, at the Truman Visitors Center on Harry S. Truman Lake, will feature live eagle programs presented by Dickerson Park Zoo, children's activity center and more.
+Hours: 9:30 a.m.-4 p.m., weather permitting.

 Jan.
-19-20: Springfield at the Springfield Conservation Nature Center, along Lake Springfield, offers great eagle viewing, program every hour on the hour and the indoor appearance of Phoenix – the Dickerson Park Zoo eagle.
+18-19: Springfield, at the Springfield Conservation Nature Center, along Lake Springfield offers great eagle viewing, program every hour on the hour and the indoor appearance of Phoenix – the Dickerson Park Zoo eagle.
 Hours: Saturday, 9 a.m.-4 p.m. and Sunday, 12:30 p.m.-4:30 p.m.

-Jan.
-26: Jefferson City at the Runge Conservation Nature Center's Eagle Adventure will feature activities for all ages and four live eagle presentations.
-They'll have an eagle viewing site with high-powered scopes set up at the Marion Access on the Missouri River.
+Feb.
+1: Jefferson City at the Runge Conservation Nature Center's Eagle Adventure will feature lobby activities for all ages and live eagle presentations.
+They'll have an eagle viewing site with high-powered scopes set up at the Marion Access.
 Hours: 10 a.m.-3 p.m.

 Feb.
 2: Puxico, at Mingo National Wildlife Refuge, honors eagles with eagle presentations from the Dickerson Park Zoo, exhibits and other activities in the Visitors Center.
-Spotting scopes will be focused on several active eagle nests.
+Spotting scopes will be set up on several active eagle nests.
 Hours: 9 a.m.-3 p.m.

-If you can't make it to one of the organized events, you don't have to miss out on the spectacle.
+If you can't make it to one of the organized events, you still won't miss out on the spectacle.
 Here's a list of the best places for winter eagle viewing on your own:

 Written by Barb Brueggeman